rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 descriptions of illustrative elements, names of illustrators and others responsible for such elements, and particular attributes of the item in hand may be included or omitted as desired.

 Although treatment of headings is outside the scope of DCRM(B), full‐level records typically contain a full complement of name and subject headings.
 In addition to those typically given to general materials, DCRM(B) full‐level records may contain headings for printers, publishers, illustrators, engravers, former owners, binders, etc.
-The name headings need not be established using authority records, although full authority work, especially if contributed to the LC/NACO Authority File, will result in greater consistency of headings and improved access.3 The addition of genre/form headings is particularly encouraged in full‐level records.
+The name headings need not be established using authority records, although full authority work, especially if contributed to the LC/NACO Authority File, will result in greater consistency of headings and improved access.<sup>3</sup>

+<small><sup>3</sup> If an institution is a BIBCO participant contributing full‐level records as part of the Program
+for Cooperative Cataloging (PCC), all headings must be established in the LC/NACO and LC/SACO Authority Files.</small>

+The addition of genre/form headings is particularly encouraged in full‐level records.
 These may be used to provide access by literary genre (e.g., Herbals, Booksellers’ catalogs) or by physical form (e.g., Imposition errors, Annotations).
 Prefer the terminology used in controlled vocabularies issued by the RBMS Bibliographic Standards Committee.
-Terms from other authorized vocabularies (e.g., the Art & Architecture Thesaurus) may also be used as appropriate.
+Terms from other authorized vocabularies (e.g., the Art & Architecture Thesaurus XXLINKXX) may also be used as appropriate.

-2 If an institution is a BIBCO participant contributing core‐level records as part of the Program for Cooperative Cataloging (PCC), all headings must be established in the LC/NACO and LC/SACO Authority Files.
-3 If an institution is a BIBCO participant contributing full‐level records as part of the Program for Cooperative Cataloging (PCC), all headings must be established in the LC/NACO and LC/SACO Authority Files.
-INTRODUCTION
-Descriptive Cataloging of Rare Materials (Books) 25 X.1.4.
+### X.1.4.
 Bibliographic variants

 If two or more items can be identified as bibliographic variants of an edition, decide whether to describe them using a single bibliographic record or multiple records.

-It is taken as a default approach in DCRM(B) that a separate record will be made for each variant that represents what is referred to as an “edition” in AACR2 and an “issue” in bibliographic scholarship.
+It is taken as a default approach in DCRM(B) that a separate record will be made for each variant that represents what is referred to as an "edition" in AACR2 and an "issue" in bibliographic scholarship.
 However, this default approach is not prescriptive and indeed may not be desirable in every situation.
-Within the rules, alternatives are provided (see 2B3.2, 2B4.2, 2D2, 4G) that permit the creation of separate records for individual impressions, states, binding variants, or copies.
+Within the rules, alternatives are provided (see 2B3.2, 2B4.2, 2D2, 4G xxlinkxx) that permit the creation of separate records for individual impressions, states, binding variants, or copies.
 Once the decision has been made to apply these alternative rules, the cataloger must be consistent in applying them to all areas of the description.
-For further guidance on the cataloging of bibliographic variants, see Appendix E.
+For further guidance on the cataloging of bibliographic variants, see Appendix E xxlinkxx.

-X.2.
-Factors to consider in making these decisions Consider the following factors when determining appropriate levels of description and access for materials awaiting cataloging.
+### X.2.
+Factors to consider in making these decisions

+Consider the following factors when determining appropriate levels of description and access for materials awaiting cataloging.
 These factors will help to identify items that might deserve more detailed descriptions or higher priority treatment.

-X.2.1.
+#### X.2.1.
 Institution’s mission and user needs

 Evaluate the relevance of the items awaiting cataloging to the institution’s mission and the needs of its users.
 Ideally, the institution will have developed internal documentation that will facilitate such an evaluation, including a